 Robert Canright

-published in the December 2010 issue of the Lone Star Crescent, pages 8 and 11, all rights reserved by Melanz, LLC.
+published in the December 2010 issue of the Lone Star Crescent, pages 8 and 11, all rights reserved by Melanz, LLC.by

 A good education cannot be taken for granted.
 It is not enough to buy a home within a school district with a good reputation.
 You must study the test scores before you buy a home.
 School district SAT (Scholastic Aptitude Test) averages are not a good indicator of quality education for several reasons.
 Some parents will home-school their children or place them in private schools for elementary and middle school, and then place them into the public high schools for AP (Advanced Placement) courses or for the IB (International Baccalaureate) program.
 This means that high school SAT scores are influenced by private schooling.